 Temporary Reduction in Visitation Policy

 The purpose of this temporary policy is to keep our patients, staff, and community safe from COVID-19 and other respiratory illness exposure and to make sure limited supplies of personal protective equipment (masks, gowns, etc.) are preserved for patient care.
-While we recognize these restrictions may be inconvenient, we hope they will be accepted and complied with within the spirit for which they are intended: to keep everyone safe and well.
+While we recognize these restrictions may be inconvenient, we hope they will be accepted and complied with in the spirit for which they are intended: to keep everyone safe and well.

 - All discretionary visits to Jefferson Healthcare are temporarily restricted.